Act of 18 June 1965 no. 4

 • provide rules on fees for approval and supervision.

-The Ministry issues regulations on the extent to which and under what conditions the holder of a valid driver's license and other required proof of competence issued in a foreign country must be able to drive a motor vehicle in this country.
+The Ministry issues regulations on the extent to which and under what conditions the holder of a valid driving licence and other required proof of competence issued in a foreign country must be able to drive a motor vehicle in this country.

 Anyone who intentionally or negligently violates provisions made in or pursuant to this Act, is punished with fines or with imprisonment of up to one year, if the situation does not fall under stricter penalties.
-In the same way, violation of conditions in individual decisions pursuant to this Act and violation of prohibitions pursuant to §§ 35 and § 36 are punished.
-Attempts are not punished, with the exception of § 22, first paragraph.
-Anyone who, by using a motor vehicle, negligently causes significant bodily harm or the death of another, is punished according to § 280 or § 281 of The Penal Code.
+In the same way, violation of conditions in individual decisions pursuant to this Act and violation of prohibitions pursuant to Section 35 and Section 36 are punished.
+Attempts are not punished, with the exception of Section 22, first paragraph.
+Anyone who, by using a motor vehicle, negligently causes significant bodily harm or the death of another, is punished according to Section 280 or 281 of The Penal Code.

-Anyone who violates § 22, first paragraph, is usually punished
+Anyone who violates Section 22, first paragraph, is usually punished

 • with a fine for alcohol concentration in the blood up to and including 0.5 per mille or alcohol concentration in exhaled air up to and including 0.25 milligrams per liter of air, or for a more specifically determined concentration in the blood of another intoxicating or anesthetic agent,